 Ho'omaluhia Botanical Garden

-Hoomaluhia Botanical Garden in Kaneohe spans 400 acres below the Koolau Mountains, with lake views, tropical plant collections, trails and camping areas.
+Ho'omaluhia Botanical Garden in Kaneohe spans 400 acres below the Koolau Mountains, with lake views, tropical plant collections, walking paths, picnic areas and camping by permit.

 Ho'omaluhia Botanical Garden, Oahu